 This fee will not include instructing an expert witness but we will obtain a quote and obtain your authority before any expert is instructed.

-Exceptional Hardship Contested Hearing - £1000 plus VAT and disbursements
+Exceptional Hardship Contested Hearing - £1000 plus VAT (£1200 with VAT) and disbursements*

 Drivers who attract 12 or more points over a 3 year period can be disqualified from driving for up to 6 months under what is known as the “totting up” provisions UNLESS they can show that being disqualified from driving would cause them exceptional hardship